 - LMB + Cmd/Ctrl left/right modifies Min.
 U; up/down modifies Min.V.

 - RMB + Cmd/Ctrl left/right modifies Max.
 U; up/down modifies Max.
 V.

 - MMB + Cmd/Ctrl moves UV islands (see also Restrict UV Islands to Tiles).

-The following applies as long as the complete object has not been unwrapped: The UV islands that were unwrapped by the UV Peeler will first be arranged onto ,temporary’ tiles on the right next to the dark region (which represents the actual UV range from 0-1; note that if the Texture tag’s Tile option is enabled, the UV regions beyond the 0-1 range will also be projected onto the object).
+The following applies as long as the complete object has not been unwrapped: The UV islands that were unwrapped by the UV Peeler will first be arranged onto ,temporary’ tiles on the right next to the dark region (which represents the actual UV range from 0-1; note that if the Material tag’s Tile option is enabled, the UV regions beyond the 0-1 range will also be projected onto the object).
 These must subsequently be transferred to the matching texture regions.